assaf/zombie/README.md

 client-side scripts and your test code.

-If you want to disable console output from scripts, set `browser.silent = true` or once for all browser instances with `Browser.default.silent = true`.
+If you want to disable console output from scripts, set `browser.silent = true` or once for all browser instances with `Browser.silent = true`.

 For more details about what Zombie is doing (windows opened, requests made, event loop, etc), run with the environment variable `DEBUG=zombie`.
 Alternatively,